 detail but is also accomplished in pencil drawing and draughtsmanship

 which is evident in her architectural studies.
-Her work has been
+Penny will be with

 Young was born in Virginia, USA, and graduated with honours

 in Fine Art and History at the University of Washington.
 She has

 spent much of her career as a professional artist and moved to

 Scotland in 2005.
 Her compositions often

 incorporate a background of vintage paper such as dictionary